The Web of Fear: Filming

 The production team originally planned to film in the London Underground; according to the BBC's The Fourth Dimension guide, the production team was denied permission, while according to the BBC and The Complete History, the production team would have been forced to pay £200 an hour, with a stipulation to film only between 2 and 5 AM.
 Designer David Myerscough-Jones thus re-created the tunnels at the BBC studios in such detail that the London Underground reportedly contacted the BBC to accuse them of illegally filming there.
 The same platform set is re-used for the multiple different platforms featured in the serial, with the signage changed to indicate that the characters were at different platforms.
 Visual effects for the serial were handled by Ron Oates.

 Filming for the serial began in December 1967, with much of it being filmed in BBC's Television Film Studios in Ealing.
 Some location filming was performed for scenes depicting the Yeti fighting the military at an old yard in Covent Garden, with further Yeti shots performed on nearby streets.
 Filming was done early in the morning on a Sunday, allowing for little crowd control to be needed for filming to commence.
 The scene in which the Yeti is re-activated by Travers was filmed at the Natural History Museum, London.
 Oates's team completed filming using scale models at the Television Centre, London.
 Patrick Troughton took a week's holiday during the rehearsals and recording of Episode 2.
-Filming finish in January 1968, with further studio recording concluding the following month.
+Filming finished in January 1968, with further studio recording concluding the following month.

 The serial was directed by Douglas Camfield.
 Camfield found directing easier than his prior serials, which had been with previous lead actor William Hartnell; Camfield found the current lead, Patrick Troughton, easier to work with.
 The team ran into problems with the Yeti as several action sequences could not be performed, such as a scene where a Yeti lifts and throws a soldier, due to how heavy the costumes were.
 Camfield grew to dislike the Yeti as he found them limiting in stories.